She gets out of bed, gets dressed, unlocks her closet, gets paper, writes on it, reads it, seals it, and goes to bed; all while asleep.

 We have heard what we should not have.

-She spoke what she should not, I am sure of that.
+She has said what she should not have.
 Heaven knows what she has known.

 This is beyond my practice, but watch her and remove her from anything she might use to harm herself.
 I have an opinion but I must not say it.
 Does she go to bed now?